ekino/godim/README.md

 }
 ````
-will have a name : main.UserService
+will have a name : profileName:UserService where profileName is the name of the profile the structure is declared in

 #### Profile